shiltian/fuelio-ios/README.md

-# Fuel - Car Fueling Tracker
+# Fillio - Car Fueling Tracker

 A native iOS app built with SwiftUI and SwiftData to track your vehicle's fuel consumption, costs, and efficiency.